squidfunk/mkdocs-material/docs/setup/setting-up-the-footer.md

     The subtle __Made with Material for MkDocs__ hint in the footer is one of the reasons why this project is so popular, as it tells the user how the site is generated, helping new users to discover this project.
-Before removing it, please consider that you're enjoying the benefits of
-    @squidfunk's work for free, as this project is Open Source and has a permissive license.
+Before removing please consider that you're enjoying the benefits of @squidfunk's work for free, as this project is Open Source and has a permissive license.
     Thousands of hours went into this project, most of them without any financial return.

-Thus, if you remove this notice, please consider [sponsoring][4] the project. __Thank you__
-    :octicons-heart-fill-24:{ .mdx-heart .mdx-insiders }
+    Thus, if you remove this notice, please consider [sponsoring][Insiders] the project. __Thank you__ :octicons-heart-fill-24:{ .mdx-heart .mdx-insiders }

   [Generator notice support]: https://github.com/squidfunk/mkdocs-material/releases/tag/7.3.0
+  [Insiders]: ../insiders/index.md

 ## Customization

 ### Custom icons

-[:octicons-file-code-24: Source][2] ·
-:octicons-mortar-board-24: Difficulty: _easy_

-The social links feature uses the standard [icon integration][5] of Material for MkDocs.
-If you want to use custom icons, follow the guide explaining how to add [additional icons][6].
+The social links feature uses the standard [icon integration] of Material for MkDocs.
+If you want to use custom icons, follow the guide explaining how to add [additional icons].

-  [5]: changing-the-logo-and-icons.md#icons
+  [icon integration]: extensions/python-markdown-extensions.md#emoji
-  [6]: changing-the-logo-and-icons.md#additional-icons
+  [additional icons]: changing-the-logo-and-icons.md#additional-icons